tranducle/tranducle.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**
+🥳 2023/10/09: Congratulations on the newly accepted paper of our research team: "**Visualizing Portable Executable Headers for Ransomware Detection: A Deep Learning-Based Approach**" in _JUCS - Journal of Universal Computer Science_. (**SCIE Q3**)

 ✍️ 2023/10/07: My new post on the Security Brief series: [Security Brief - P9 - Jumpbox](https://lepuchin.com/security-brief-p9-jumpbox)

 ✍️ 2023/09/30: My new post on the Platforms to Learn Cybersecurity: [Platforms to Learn Cybersecurity](https://lepuchin.com/platforms-to-learn-cybersecurity)